 Na Luong Village

-Thanks to the uncultivated beauty and the remaining cultural values, the village of Na Luong (Na Tam commune, Tam Duong, Lai Chau) has become a tourist attraction attracting the eyes of adventurers.
-The stilt houses hidden above the green trees in the fog and the women in colorful clothes impress you right away.
+Thanks to the pristine beauty and the remaining cultural values, the village of Na Luong has become a tourist attraction catching the eyes of adventurers.
+The stilt houses hidden above the green trees in the fog and the women in colorful clothes will impress you right away.
 The inhabitants who are of the Lao ethnic group know how to preserve striking features of the tradition, which makes a unique spark for culture lovers who wish to discover the casual lives of the village.

 Tac Tinh Waterfall